yoonjin67/DevOpsPlayground/README.md

 - **utils/**: Utility scripts for setting up the environment and managing Kubernetes-related tasks.
 - **metallb/**: Basic setup for metallb
 - **gitlab/**: Contains GitLab installation script via helm
+#### Known Errors
+*Ansible initialized k8s cluster is unstable.
+There would be some permissions problem while making initial profiles; any pull requests are welcomed.*
 #### Shortcuts
 ```bash
 #!/bin/bash